Florian & Odile (LeRoy) LeGrave • my great grandparents

 retired from active farming and sold their land to three sons, including Florian.

-Nonetheless, all of his descendants now have the surname "LeGreve".
+So of course, all of their descendants now have the surname "LeGreve".

 This photo includes the entire family, yes, all 13 children.
 I don't